Yelp/elastalert/README.md

 ### How can I make the alert come at a certain time?

 The ``aggregation`` feature will take every alert that has occured over a period of time and send them together in one alert.
-You can use cron style syntax to send all alerts that have occured since the last once by using
+You can use cron style syntax to send all alerts that have occured since the last once by using the following code:

 ```
 aggregation: